meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 Now that we got a way to achieve Authentication & Authorization by applying OAuth2 and JWT, we still have one problem.
 By having multi-frontends in our architecture, the user will have to login in each of these applications.
 With Single Sign On we can eradicate this problem by using only one authentication by the user.
-To achieve SSO, we implement this feature in the UAA server & the Zuul service.
+To enable SSO, we have to implement this feature in the UAA & Zuul service.
 Since we can have multiple instances of our UAA server for high availability and load, we use Spring session & Redis to share our session between these instances.
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 To gain high availability with our redis server, we can use the [sentinel mechanism](https://redis.io/topics/sentinel).